Help magnify the impact of all libraries

 "The OCLC API documentation was simple and straight forward.
 We were able to navigate it pretty quickly.
 It was clearly labeled, and it was obvious which API did what.
 Once we had that, we were off to the races."

-Within the first month (beginning in early December 2014), the Book Concierge received more than 766,000 unique views.
-Even though it was the last button to be added, Find at Your Library has been the second most popular button on the page.
+Within the first month (December 2014), the Book Concierge received more than 766,000 unique views.
+Even though it was the last button to be added, Find at Your Library was the second most popular button on the page.
 "More people clicked it than emailed a recommendation or clicked on iBooks, IndieBound, Pinterest, Facebook, Twitter, any of those," David said.
 Only the Amazon link was clicked more often.

 - NPR supports news correspondents in 17 bureaus within the US and 17 more outside the US